microsoft/vscode-azure-iot-edge/README.md

 - **Edge: Setup Edge**: The context menu of an Edge device in device list.
 Setup Edge runtime with target device connection string.
 - **Edge: Generate Edge setup configuration file**: The context menu of an Edge device in device list.
 Device connection string will be passed to the Edge setup configuration file.
 - **Edge: Get module twin**: The context menu of a deployed module.
 Fetch target module twin.
+- **Edge: Convert to IoT Edge Module**: The context menu of .csproj file of C# module or host.json of C# Edge function module in VSCode file explorer.
+Convert the legacy Edge module (C# module and C# function module) to the new structure.

 ## Code Snippets